20tab/UnrealEnginePython/README.md

 # Installation on other platforms

-Currently only Windows, MacOSX, Linux and Android are supported.
+Currently only Windows, MacOS, Linux and Android are supported.

 # Using Python with Unreal Engine (finally)